ben-houghton-zz/azureforpython/README.md

  ---

- #### iv.
+ #### v.
 Facade your Function API with an Azure API Management

 Follow this lab but substitute the source API URL with your own - https://docs.microsoft.com/en-us/azure/api-management/import-and-publish

  ---

  #### vi.
 Secure your script secrets in Azure KeyVault